Papaya (Papita) During Pregnancy: How Safe is It?

-Everything that a woman eats during her pregnancy affects the child.
-That’s the reason why it is essential to know what a to-be mother should or shouldn’t consume.
-A lot of harmless looking food items may prove to be dangerous for the vulnerable developing child.
-One of many such food items is – Papaya or Papita.
+Everything that a woman eats during her pregnancy affects the child in some way.
+That’s why it is essential to know what a mother-to-be should or shouldn’t consume.
+A lot of harmless-looking food items may prove to be dangerous for the developing child.
+One of many such food items is papaya or papita.

 There is a lot of dilemma in pregnant women about the consumption of papaya.
-Ripe papaya when eaten with caution can be beneficial but unripe papayas can also cause many complications during pregnancy.
+Ripe papaya, when eaten with caution, can be beneficial, but unripe papayas can cause many complications during pregnancy.

-In the third trimester or last three months of pregnancy, Papaya may induce early labour by causing uterine contractions due to the enzyme ‘Papain’ present in it.
-Given the complications, many women choose to refrain from consuming papaya in their diet.
-Reports suggest bleeding or haemorrhages from the edge of the placenta can also be caused by consumption of raw papaya during later pregnancy.
+In the third trimester or last three months of pregnancy, Papaya may induce early labour by causing uterine contractions due to the enzyme ‘papain’ present in it.
+Given the complications, many women choose to refrain from consuming papaya during pregnancy.
+Reports suggest that bleeding or haemorrhages from the edge of the placenta can also be caused by consumption of raw papaya during later pregnancy.

 Fully ripe papayas are generally considered safe and often beneficial during pregnancy.

-- Latex, an ingredient in papayas works like prostaglandin and oxytocin which helps in controlling respiratory disorders.
+- Latex, an ingredient in papaya, works like prostaglandin and oxytocin, which helps in controlling respiratory disorders.

 - Vitamin adequacy also prevents ulcers and skin problems.